scipopt/MatlabSCIPInterface/README.md

   Alternatively you can specify the SCIP directory during the installation process.

-- Ensure that the path to the SCIP binaries (`pathToSCIP\bin`) is added to the windows or user PATH-variable, either manually or by choosing the corresponding action in the SCIPOptSuite Installer

 - To start the installation process, change to the "opti" directory in Matlab/Octave and run the file `matlabSCIPInterface_install.m` in